David Warner (cricketer): Return to international cricket

-On 27 December, Warner scored a double century in the second Test in the series against South Africa, this was Warner's first test ton since Jan 2020.
-A day with many milestones, Warner passed 8000 test runs on this day, he also became the first Australian since Ricky Ponting to score a century and only the second batsman to score a double century in his 100th test match.
+On 27 December, Warner scored a double century in the second Test in the series against South Africa, this was Warner's first test ton since January 2020.
+On a day with many milestones, Warner passed 8000 test runs.
+He also became the first Australian since Ricky Ponting to score a century and only the second batsman to score a double century in his 100th test match.